Oceanspray (Holodiscus discolor)

 Description:

-• Flowers white to cream on leafless sprays 4–10 in. long, about as wide.
-Flowers less than 1/8 in. in size, each a tiny saucer-shaped cup of 5 petals with hairs on outer surface, inside hairless.
-Fragrant.
-Flowers fade to tan in late summer and remain on the bush through most of winter.
+• Flowers are less than 1/8” in size, each a tiny saucer-shaped cup of 5 petals with hairs on outer surface and hairless on the inside.

 • Grows in rocky open places to moist woods, from sea level to mid-elevations.